biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

         self.channel.close()
 ```

-The arguments are a string that denote the server ip address and a number to denote the server port.
+The arguments are a string that denote the server ip address and a number to denote the server port. </br>
+`self.engine_curr_config` and `self.analyze_curr_config` will contain the current configuration specified by the client.

 ### Setup a configuration